gjmcn/atomic-agents-vis/docs/README.md

 * If an agent's text is `null`, `undefined` or an empty string, no text is shown &mdash; and since a text object is only added to a sprite when it is first required, no text object is added.

 !> Currently, text does not behave reliably when the size of the parent's texture is changed.
-For example, if a zone's sprite is changed from one image to another with a different size (or to no sprite so a shape is used).
+For example, when a zone's sprite is changed to an image of a different size (or to no sprite so a shape is used).

 ## Particles